SolarLune/tetra3d/readme.md

 ✅ = Fully supported, should be working without issues ⛔ = Partially supported; somewhat buggy

 -   [ ] -- An actual collision system, rather than simply doing basic collision checks?
+-   [ ] -- Scaling triangle mesh objects won't work (particularly the broadphase object)

 -   [ ] **3D Sound** (adjusting panning of sound sources based on 3D location?)
-- [ ] **Optimization**
+-   [ ] **Optimization / Bugfixes**
+-   [ ] -- It's currently problematic to set world scale and rotation (and possible position as well) at the same time.
 -   [ ] -- Try using [avo](https://github.com/mmcloughlin/avo) to generate assembly for SIMD-ing, particularly Matrix x Vector multiplication
 -   [ ] -- Try using ebiten.Vertex directly, rather than storing data in Mesh.VertexTransforms and then copying that to the vertex list.
 Maybe the W component could be stored in the current Custom0 attribute and perspective divide could be done in the Kage shader.
 -   [ ] -- It might be possible to not have to write depth manually (5/22/23, SolarLune: Not sure what past me meant by this)
 -   [ ] -- Minimize texture-swapping - should be possible to do now that Kage shaders can handle images of multiple sizes.
 -   [x] -- Make NodeFilters work lazily, rather than gathering all nodes in the filter at once -- [x] -- Optimize NodeFilters to avoid creating slices unnecessarily by avoiding using Node.Children() and instead use callbacks
         -- [ ] -- Allow NodeFilters to append filtered nodes to a shared slice to have sorting available while still not allocating new memory unless the internal slice grows
 -   [x] -- Reusing vertex indices for adjacent triangles
 -   [ ] -- Multithreading (particularly for vertex transformations)
 -   [x] -- Armature animation improvements?
 -   [x] -- Custom Vectors
 -   [ ] -- -- Move Vector and Matrix to external package for simplicity / resuability / create separate Vector types for 2D / 4D (?)
 Vectors.
 Maybe Colors as well?
 -   [ ] -- Investigate replacing vector multiplaction with in-place vector multiplication
 -   [ ] -- -- Vector pools again?
 -   [ ] -- -- Move over to float32 for mathematics - seems like it should be faster?
 Should be possible with math32 : https://github.com/chewxy/math32
 -   [ ] -- -- Maybe make Vectors generic, so you could have float32 / int Vectors?
 Or something like that?
 -   [ ] -- Matrix pools?
 -   [ ] -- Raytest optimization
 -   [ ] -- -- Reduce memory allocation by not using functions that return new Vectors, but rather simply perform math within the Vectors themselves
 -   [ ] -- -- Sphere?
 -   [ ] -- -- AABB?
 -   [ ] -- -- Capsule?
 -   [ ] -- -- Triangles
 -   [ ] -- -- -- Maybe we can combine contiguous triangles into faces and just check faces?
 -   [ ] -- -- -- We could use the broadphase system to find triangles that are in the raycast's general area, specifically
 -   [ ] -- Instead of doing collision testing using triangles directly, we can test against planes / faces if possible to reduce checks?
 -   [ ] -- Lighting speed improvements
 -   [ ] -- Resource tracking system to ease cloning elements (i.e. rather than live-cloning Meshes, it would be faster to re-use "dead" Meshes)
 -   [ ] -- -- Model
 -   [ ] -- -- Mesh
 -   [ ] -- [Prefer Discrete GPU](https://github.com/silbinarywolf/preferdiscretegpu) for computers with both discrete and integrated graphics cards
 -   [x] -- Replace \*Color with just the plain Color struct (this would be a breaking change)
 -   [ ] -- Replace color usage with HTML or W3C colors? : https://www.computerhope.com/htmcolor.htm#gray / https://www.computerhope.com/jargon/w/w3c-color-names.htm
 -   [ ] -- Update to use Generics where possible; we're already on Go 1.18.
 -   [ ] -- Move utility objects (quaternion, vector, color, text, matrix, treewatcher, etc) to utility package.
 -   [ ] -- Optimize getting an object by path; maybe this could be done with some kind of string serialization, rather than text parsing?
 -   [ ] -- Replace panics / log.prints with error returns (e.g. gltf.go)

 Again, it's incomplete and jank.
 However, it's also pretty cool!